Akmeena4u/CS-Fundamentals-for-placements/006_Software Engineering/SET1_Software Engineering basics & SDLC.md

 ---

-### What do you mean by Unified process in  Software engineering?
+### What do you mean by Unified Process in Software Engineering?

 ### The Unified Process: Key Phases